Ramziya al-Iryani: Biography

-She was born in the village of Iryan in the Ibb Governorate, went to secondary school in Taiz and then studied philosophy at Cairo University earning a bachelor's degree in 1977.
+She was born in the village of Eryan in the Ibb Governorate, went to secondary school in Taiz and then studied philosophy at Cairo University earning a bachelor's degree in 1977.
 She also had a master's degree in Arabic literature.
 In 1980 she became the first female diplomat to join the Yemeni diplomatic corps.
 She was head of the Yemeni Women's Union (YWU) and was a board member of the Arab Family Organization.
 In her political work, she was a tireless supporter of feminism in Yemen and encouraged women to run for political office.
 In 2012, at the International Women's Day celebration, she gave a keynote speech as the director of YWU.
 Al-Eryani died in 2013 in Berlin during surgery; her body was returned to Sana'a and interred in al-Rahma cemetery.
+Al-Eryani was married to Ambassador Abdulmalik Al-Eryani and had four children, Al Azd, Mai, Maisoon, and Aiman.